Jeb Bush: 2016 presidential campaign

 Bush had been considered a potential candidate in the 2016 presidential election since the end of the 2012 election.
 On October 2, 2014, George W. Bush said that his brother "wants to be President".

-On December 16, 2014, Bush announced via Facebook that he would be "actively exploring" a 2016 run to become President of the United States and at the end of the year resigned several corporate boards.
+On December 16, 2014, Bush announced via Facebook that he would be "actively exploring" a 2016 run to become President of the United States and at the end of the year resigned from several corporate boards.

 In February 2015, Bush released several thousand emails from his time as governor online.
 Most of the emails are in the public record under Florida's Sunshine Laws.
 However, Bush created controversy by releasing some emails that included some personal details such as social security numbers, names, and addresses, as well as the contents of the messages.
 Bush's campaign team subsequently redacted the personal information.

 By extending the exploration mode of his potential candidacy to a six-month period (his scheduled announcement came one day short of six months into his exploratory phase), Bush used his time to get acquainted with the press, court donors, and prepare a strategy.
 In doing this, he navigated several campaign finance laws which limit donations and prohibit coordination with Super PACs.
 This included delaying his official announcement to run, in order to circumvent the cap on primary donations of $2,700 per individual.
 In May 2015, it was reported that Bush had been raising money since January 2015, estimated to be close to US$100 million, for his super PAC, Right to Rise.

 Bush announced his candidacy on June 15, 2015, at a multicultural campus of Miami Dade College.
 According to Reuters, Bush characterized himself as a moderate Republican who still has conservative principles; he promised immigration reform, spoke fluent Spanish, mentioned his wife's Mexican origins, and criticized Hillary Clinton.
 David Yepsen, director of the Paul Simon Public Policy Institute, said: "It's pretty hard for [Republicans] to win the White House if current Hispanic voting trends continue.
 (Bush) has some unique abilities to appeal to those voters and he's going to maximize them."

 After a series of poor results in Iowa and New Hampshire, Bush spent his remaining money and campaign effort on the South Carolina primary.
 He placed fourth with under 8% of the vote.
-That night, Bush suspended his campaign, ending his presidential bid, and subsequently endorsed Texas Senator Ted Cruz.
-In an analysis of what went wrong, POLITICO argues that: "His slow, awkward stumble from August through October encapsulates everything that caused the operation viewed as 'Jeb!, Inc.' to fail.
+That night, Bush suspended his campaign, ending his presidential bid, and subsequently endorsed Texas senator Ted Cruz.
+In an analysis of what went wrong, Politico argues: "His slow, awkward stumble from August through October encapsulates everything that caused the operation viewed as 'Jeb!, Inc.' to fail.
 Bush was on the wrong side of the most galvanizing issues for Republican primary voters, he himself was a rusty and maladroit campaigner and his campaign was riven by internal disagreements and a crippling fear that left them paralyzed and unable to react to Trump."

-In May 2016, Bush announced he would neither vote for Trump nor Clinton.
+In May 2016, Bush announced he would vote neither for Trump nor Clinton.